beginner-corp/docs.begin.com/src/shared/docs/en/guides/scheduled.md

 ## Begin scheduled functions

-Begin scheduled functions enable you to set up recurring tasks to run on an interval.
+Begin scheduled functions are an integral part of automating background processes of your app.
+They enable you to set up recurring tasks to run on an interval.

 This gives you the ability to do things like back up your data once a week, or generate a monthly report based on user interactions.
 They are the serverless equivalent of a cron job.